The problem

 We started with an average-looking landing page that left users confused about what Bantaba offered, and ended up with a stunning landing page which also contained an FAQ and blog.

-Although we had some time constraints, we managed to deliver a quality landing page that addressed the users' needs.
-I learned a lot about the importance of collaboration, understanding user feedback, and the challenges that come with working with tight deadlines.
 All in all, I'm proud of what we achieved together, and I hope the new landing page helps Bantaba's users understand the services they provide better.

 Do you like my work?